-Dr. Kathy Farrell became the James Jr. and Susan Stuart Endowed Dean of the College of Business on December 1, 2017, after serving nearly one year as interim dean.
-As dean, Farrell led an inclusive strategic planning process to help guide the college with a new mission, guiding principles and strategic initiatives.
-Several mission-focused goals have been accomplished including donor support for seven endowed faculty chairs, implementing the Seacrest Teaching Fellows program, launching the Nebraska Family Business Initiative and the Inclusive Business Leaders program increasing free tutoring for business students.
-The college''s connection with Nebraska''s business community expanded with new online graduate programs to answer workforce demands and continuing education for professionals and custom programs through the Center for Executive and Professional Development.
-Currently, she spearheads strategic initiatives such as launching a new business and law major, aligning scholarships with enrollment goals, and creating a program to foster a culture of engagement and recognize highly-engaged students.
+Dr. Kathy Farrell became the James Jr. and Susan Stuart Endowed Dean of the College of Business on December 1, 2017, after serving nearly a year as interim dean.
+She immediately launched an inclusive strategic planning process to help guide the college with a new mission, guiding principles and strategic initiatives.
+Focusing on key mission-focused goals, Farrell cultivated donor support for seven new endowed faculty chairs, implemented the Seacrest Teaching Fellows program, launched the undergraduate business and law major, established the Inclusive Business Leaders program, offered additional free tutoring for students in business classes and increased funding for student scholarships, along with other student retention initiatives.
+The college's connection with Nebraska's business community also expanded with the addition of several new online graduate programs and continuing education offerings for professionals to help meet workforce demands.

-After joining the College of Business in 1993, she began teaching corporate finance and banking for over 20 years.
+After joining the College of Business in 1993, she taught corporate finance and banking for over 20 years.
 She received the Distinguished Teaching Award and the University Distinguished Teaching Award along with achieving tenure in 2001 and full professor in 2009.

 Advanced Corporate Finance (FINA 461)

 Introduction to Finance Honors (FINA 361)

 Bank Management (FINA 465)